Jogo do bicho: Bets and prizes

-If the last two numerals in the daily state lottery draw form one of the four numbers associated with an animal, a bicheiro will pay out 15 reais for a bet of 1 real.
+If the last two numerals in either the daily state lottery draw or the Loteria popular ("popular lottery") form one of the four numbers associated with an animal, a bicheiro will pay out 15 reais for a bet of 1 real.

 Cultural impact

 Despite its illegality, the game has left significant cultural influences in Brazilian society, even among people that have never played it.